wijdane8/LARAVEL_E-COMMERCE_WEBSITE/README.md

 - Laravel - The PHP framework used for backend development
 - MySQL - The relational database management system
 - Bootstrap - The CSS framework for styling
-- Vue.js - The JavaScript framework for frontend interactivity

 ## Authors